 Burger time.
 Mold together your patties gently, the less you mush the beef together the juicier your patties will be.
 Then smash them into a piping hot cast iron skillet, season with salt and pepper (that’s all you really need for a good burger) and then flip and add on 2 slices of swiss cheese (my personal favorite).

 Once the burgers are about done, we’re gonna add the bread into the burger pan so it can get golden brown via the beef fat.
 When everything is finished, assemble how you would like and you’ll have a goat fire patty melt.
 It’s undoubtedly better than the ones from your nearest Steak ‘n Shake.
 (That is of course if they’re still even open around your area.)

 About equal parts mayo and ketchup, a dash of mustard, pickle juice, worcestershire, hot sauce, garlic powder, paprika, and S&P.

 Things to remember for a good patty melt:

-Caramelized onions are really good, and sourdough is GOAT.
+- Grilled onions are really good, and sourdough is GOAT.

 We love patty melts at the Dad Blog.